fleetingbytes/mrot/crates/mrot/README.md

 * get a list of unique meals from your records
 * filter out the meals from the ignore list
-* filter out the meals planned for the next few days
+* filter out the meals planned in the look-ahead period (by default from one day after tomorrow through 11 days after tomorrow)
 * look up the last date when each of the remaining meals were cooked and suggest those with the earliest dates
 * limit the number of suggestions according to mrot's configuration or the CLI option

-### Ignoring Meals

-Mrot's default configuration is to suggest three meals while ignoring any meal that is planned to be cooked in the next five days.
-You can set the number of these look-ahead days in the configuration (`config look-ahead`) or override it with the `--number` option.
-Meals you generally would not want to cook in the froseeable future can be put on a separate ignore list (`config ignore`).

 ## Feature Ovewiew